tudo-aqua/bgw/docs/index.md

 ## Event handler

-When we start the application both menu scene and game scene are shown.
+When the application is started, both menu scene and game scene are shown.
 The game scene is blurred in the background.

 ![](assets/menu.png)

-We now want to add event handlers to the menu buttons to start a new game and close the menu scene.
+To start a new game and close the menu scene, event handlers have to be added.
 As these button's actions change the scene, the handlers get set in the view controller.

 ````kotlin